inclemenstv/Terraform-GCP-Task3/README.md

 ### Preparation
 1. Pre-install Terraform
-2. Download the GCP private key file in json format.
+2. Download the GCP private key file in json format. and save like credentials.json

 ### How to use